rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

       - The value for `<flavor>` is `privatecloud`, `raxcloudserver`, or `dedicated`.

-      - For `apihost <apiDrivesrvr>` element, use the following values: For API servers in the US, use `api.drivesrvr.com`.
+      - For the `apihost <apiDrivesrvr>` element, use the following values: For API servers in the US, use `api.drivesrvr.com`.
 For API servers in the UK, use `api.drivesrvr.co.uk`.